tonethar/IGME-430-Fall-2024/exercises/4-http-methods-with-json-server.md

 ---

-### Screenshot of Search Functionality (and the "Get a random quote!" button still needs to work)
+### Screenshot of Search Functionality

+PS -  ... the "Get a random quote!" button still needs to work ...

 ![screenshot](_images/quotes-app-4.png)